situpf/RNASeq_star_htscount_limma/README.md

 3. <reference.fasta> : FASTA file with the reference genome.
 Please enter the full path.
 4. Overhang : Specify a VALUE for the --sjdbOverhang parameter for aligning with STAR.
 5. </output/directory> : Specify the directory where you want to store all the output files.
+6. \[-p] : This last optional argument is to tell the script if you're working with paired data, if it's not specified it wil assume that you're working with single-end data.

 Example of running the script with human paired data:
 ```bash